korniko98/pivot-atlas/docs/artifacts/ip-address.md

 		TO DO
 		```

+####:octicons-arrow-right-24: Addresses with historically similar registration details

+When actors purchase an IP address, they must supply registrant information, which is made publicly available through the WHOIS protocol.
+This requirement is different than for registering a domain, a process which allows for registrant privacy.
+While stealthy actors will often provide fake registration details, these can sometimes still be useful for pivoting if they are rare enough.
+Note that if a threat actor leases a (static or dynamic) IP address from a cloud provider, a WHOIS query will only return information about the provider.

 !!! abstract inline end "Example"

 	Proofpoint and Team Cymru analyzed Netflow data to surface a common server observed in communication with multiple C2 servers used by Latrodectus malware operators.[^3]

-####:octicons-arrow-right-24: Addresses observed communicating with it
+####:octicons-arrow-right-24: Client addresses communicating with it

 If you have access to [aggregated Netflow data](/tools/#flow-logs), you can check for other IP addresses that may have been observed in communication with this IP address.
 This can reveal victim devices communicating with malicious infrastructure, or other components of a threat actor's operation (such as proxy servers).

-####:octicons-arrow-right-24: Addresses with the same open ports
+####:octicons-arrow-right-24: Addresses with same open ports

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 In pretium libero libero, at rutrum libero finibus id.
 In sit amet maximus dui, sed rhoncus lectus.
 Donec a neque facilisis lacus vestibulum convallis eu et nibh.
 Vivamus non viverra sapien.
 Cras scelerisque sem eget sem luctus pulvinar.